freealise/freealise/ar/README.md

 vectorizer: textbox with dot symbols x2 for sparse input by stroke (0-65535, 16 colors with random dithering)
 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

-interpolator: use moviepy for transparent video ?
+interpolator: alternate frames and text or subtitles as odd/even
 morpher: use to match timepoints with transparent holes
-pano: set depth frames 40ms prior to color slides for 960ms, add color to gray pixels in video, in shader only gray texels update vertices
-replace videodome with gsv
+pano: add mouse control, replace videodome with gsv and webgl overlay

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown